Monitoring traffic volume in a petrol station with PLC Arduino

 The industrial automation solution proposed by Industrial Shields in this case adapts to the environment and uses wireless communication to collect and send the data to a server.

-The fuel company wants to know the average duration of the stay of the vehicles, to have forecast of specific moments where queues are generated to refuel, and when to make changes in the price of gasoline, among other utilities.
+The fuel company wants to know the average duration of the stay of the vehicles.
+Doing that they can forecast specific moments where queues are generated to refuel, and when to make changes in the price of gasoline, among other utilities.

 Our customer also wants to know the rate of vehicles accessing the service area without refuelling.
 This is important to know not only the vehicles that do not refuel but also those that stop to consume at the bar or the store of the gas station.
-Controlling this it is possible to know the best time to promote products from the store, the cafeteria or the gas station.
+Using an industrial plc to control this it is possible to know the best time to promote products from the store, the cafeteria or the gas station.

 The project has also planned to measure the volume of traffic that passes along the road in front of the service station every hour to compare data with customers' consumption.